ms1963/mathplus/README.md

 graph.py implements a naive graph structure that uses a matrix for visualizing the edges between nodes.

-Note: Rational cannot be used as a dtype for Matrices as this does not make a sense.
+Note: Rational cannot be used as a dtype for Matrices as this does not make sense.
 You may use the Rational.float() conversion to bridge the gap.

 Pros and Cons